FastMoq

 You do not have to use the bundled FastMoq providers.

-If your team wants to integrate a different mocking library, implement IMockingProvider, expose the needed IMockingProviderCapabilities, and register that implementation with MockingProviderRegistry.
+If your team wants to integrate a different mocking library, implement IMockingProvider, expose the needed IMockingProviderCapabilities, and make the provider type public and concrete.

 Typical shape: